bytewax/crypto-orderbook-app/README.md

 https://github.com/bytewax/crypto-orderbook-app/blob/e3dbb71986184a0c855b92f4726aaaa9246161c6/dataflow.py#L7-L24

 For testing purposes, if you don't want to perform HTTP requests, you can read the sample websocket data from a local file with a list of JSON responses.
+You can use the data in the [GitHub repo]() to do so with the code shown below.

 ```python
 def ws_input(product_ids, state):